London's new see-through Sky Pool is first of its kind

 (CNN) — For some, flailing around in a clear box suspended 115 feet above the streets of London is the stuff of nightmares.
 For others, it's the ultimate status symbol.

-The Sky Pool is a 25-meter-long (82-foot) transparent swimming pool stretched between the 10th stories of two residential skyscrapers in southwest London's Nine Elms neighborhood -- and it's only open to the apartment complex's lucky residents.
+The Sky Pool is a 82-foot (25-meter) transparent swimming pool stretched between the 10th stories of two residential skyscrapers in southwest London's Nine Elms neighborhood -- and it's only open to the apartment complex's lucky residents.

 It's the largest freestanding acrylic pool structure in the world and the showpiece of EcoWorld Ballymore's new Embassy Gardens development, which will also include bars, restaurants and shops.